gravinamike/rig/README.md

 If you are setting up on a Linux system, we recommend using [pm2](https://pm2.keymetrics.io/) to manage both the the front-end and back-end processes.
 Once pm2 has been installed, copy and paste the file named `pm2_template.config.cjs`, removing the "_template" from the copy.
 Edit the new file to suit your needs.
 You will need to supply your domain as "ORIGIN" in order to avoid cross-site errors.
 You can also change the ports that the app and its database back-end run on if you prefer.
+To start both the frontend and backend processes, run `pm2 start pm2.config.cjs`.